 Statistics on the number of individuals charged and prosecuted under the CCA for the past ten years are to date, unknown.
 Following this, law practitioners in Malaysia believe successful prosecutions under the CCA are very low and subsequently, many accused have been declared not guilty, mostly due to technical errors and procedural mishaps.

 Vide Pendakwa Raya (Public Prosecutor) v Vishnu Devarajan, the accused has been charged with 36 charges under sections 3 and 5 of the CCA, and due to technicality, procedural errors, and the prosecution being inexperienced in handling computer crime cases (inferring from how the charge sheets were drafted), the accused has been found not guilty on all 36 charges and the court has declared those charges as defectives.
-Of course, learning from experience and mistake made in this case, the prosecutors have started to improve their skills and knowledge for the next cases charged under the CCA.
+Of course, learning from experience and mistakes made in this case, the prosecutors have started to improve their skills and knowledge for the next cases charged under the CCA.

 The growth of Internet has welcomed more windows of opportunities for computer crimes.
 Statistics show that there are currently 26.3 millions Internet users in Malaysia and is expected to increase to 29.4 millions users by 2023.